timhwang/superpersuasion/README.md

 * input.txt defines the white paper to be converted
 * output.txt defines the place to output the response
 * prompt.txt specifies a text file in the Prompts folder that contains the prompt for political conversion.
+If not defined, it'll iterate through everything in that folder.

+The output summary text will appear in "Outputs"